 Blockchain as of now seems to be revolutionizing the FinTech industry, and it is supposed to have a significant effect on the bank in the coming few years.
 Cryptocurrency and Blockchain together have brought a new system of decentralized finance.

-In 2022, more developments will go into the cryptocurrency blockchain to make it better suited for FinTech.
-More research will go into this sector to fully implement it to the financial industry at large.
+In 2023, more developments will go into the cryptocurrency blockchain to make it better suited for FinTech.
+More research will go into this sector to fully implement it in the financial industry at large.

 Use of Artificial Intelligence